je-suis-tm/web-scraping/README.md

 ![Alt Text](https://github.com/je-suis-tm/web-scraping/blob/master/preview/cme2%20euronext.PNG)

-You can refer to <a href= https://github.com/je-suis-tm/web-scraping/blob/master/CME2.py>CME2</a> for more details.
-Please note that CME2 is currently the available scraper for Chicago Mercantile Exchange.
+Euronext is still considered an easy one.
+Sometimes you have to post a form with valid header to get the JSON file.
+You will see that in the first chapter of advanced level.
+For more details of JSON, feel free to take a look at <a href= https://github.com/je-suis-tm/web-scraping/blob/master/CME2.py>CME2</a>.
+Please note that CME2 has replaced CME1 to be the available scraper for Chicago Mercantile Exchange.

 #### 3. Regular Expression (SHFE)